A cautious approach to constraint-based causal model selection: Background

 Another common approach to associating a precise causal interpretation with a DAG begins with positing a collection of potential outcome random variables. $X_j(x_i)$ generically denotes the value of $X_j$ had the variable $X_i$ been set, possibly contrary to fact, to value $x_i$.
 Potential outcome (a.k.a.\ counterfactual) variables such as these are the fundamental ingredients used to define various causal effect parameters of interest, for example average treatment effects (ATEs) \citep{hernan2020causal}.
 In a multivariable graphical setting, one may begin by assuming the existence of all ``one-step-ahead'' potential outcomes of the form $X_j(x_{\Pa_j})$, i.e., the value of $X_j$ had its parents $\Pa_j(\G)$ been set to values $x_{\Pa_j}$.
 Given the set of one-step-ahead potential outcomes for all $j \in V$, for any $A \subseteq V$ the potential outcome $X_j(a)$ had $X_A$ been set to $a$ is defined by recursive substitution $X_j(a) \equiv X_j(a \cap x_{\Pa_j}, \{X_k(a) \mid k \in \Pa_j \setminus A \})$.
 Causal models impose independence restrictions on the set of potential outcomes.
 For example, one influential model due to Robins asserts that the variables $\{ X_j(x_{\Pa_j}) \mid j \in V \}$ are mutually independent for every fixed vector of assignments $x$ to $X$ \citep{robins1986new}.
 Another (stronger) set of independence assumptions is equivalent to the independence of errors $\epsilon_j$ in the SCM above \citep{robins2010alternative}.
 In either case, the post-intervention joint distribution for any $X(a)$ derived from one-step-ahead potential outcomes and recursive substitution is identified via the following formula: $ p(X(a)) = \prod_{j=1}^{p} p(X_j \mid X_{\Pa_j \setminus A}, a \cap x_{\Pa_j}) $ provided a positivity condition holds.
 This factorization is called the \emph{extended g-formula}.
 Additional connections between the set of posited potential outcomes and graphical concepts may be bridged by introducing a certain graph derived from $\G$ called a Single World Intervention Graph (SWIG); see \citet{richardson2013single}.
 One may also formulate an extension of Pearl's celebrated ``do-calculus'' for deriving post-intervention distributions using potential outcomes in combination with SWIGs \citep{malinsky2019potential}.

 There are various conceptual elucidations and translations that may be drawn between SCMs and potential outcome models \citep{richardson2013single, peters2017elements, malinsky2019potential}.
+There are also presentations that instead foreground proposed causal principles related to ``invariance'' or asymmetries of information \citep{scholkopf2021toward}.
 For the purposes of the graphical structure learning ideas that are the focus of this paper, it does not make any difference which formalism underlies the intended causal interpretation of a DAG; this is because the structure learning algorithms we describe here only select on the basis of observable independence constraints (among ``factual,'' not potential outcome variables) implied by a given DAG $\G$, on which the different causal models for $\G$ agree.
 So, one may have either SCMs or potential outcome models in mind when using structure learning algorithms and we do not elaborate further on causal formalisms here.